SpellholdStudios/1pp/README.md

 1pp for Windows is distributed as an extractable compressed archive and includes a WeiDU installer.

-Extract the contents of the mod archive into the folder of the game you wish to modify, using <a href="http://www.7-zip.org/download.html">7zip</a>, <a href="http://www.rarlab.com/download.htm">WinRAR</a>, or another file compression utility that handles .zip files.
-When properly extracted, your game directory will contain <strong>setup-1pp.exe</strong> and the folder <strong>1pp</strong>.
-To install, double-click <strong>setup-1pp.exe</strong> and follow the instructions on screen.
+Extract the contents of the mod archive into the folder of the game you wish to modify (*the folder which contains the "CHITIN.KEY" file*), using <a href="http://www.7-zip.org/download.html">7zip</a>, <a href="http://www.rarlab.com/download.htm">WinRAR</a>, or another file compression utility that handles .zip files.
+On successful extraction, there should be a :file_folder: 1pp folder and a setup-1pp.exe file in your game folder.
+To install, simply double-click **`setup-1pp.exe`** and follow the instructions on screen.

-You can run <strong>setup-1pp.exe</strong> in your game folder to reinstall, uninstall or otherwise change components.
+Run **`setup-1pp.exe`** in your game folder to reinstall, un-install or otherwise change the components settings.

 ##

-#### Note for Complete Uninstallation

-In addition to the methods above for removing individual components, you can completely uninstall the mod using <strong>setup-1pp --uninstall</strong> at the command line to remove all components without wading through prompts.
+#### Mac OS X

 ##

+#### Linux

+1pp for Linux is distributed in the same compressed archive and does not include a WeiDU installer.

+Extract the contents of the mod to the folder of the game you wish to modify.

+Download the latest version of WeiDU for Linux from <a href="https://github.com/WeiDUorg/weidu/releases">WeiDU.org</a> and copy weidu and weinstall to /usr/bin.
+Following that, open a terminal, **`cd`** to your game installation directory, run tolower and answer 'Y' to both queries.
+You can avoid running the second option (linux.ini) if you've already ran it once in the same directory.
+To save time, the archive is already tolowered, so there's no need to run the first option (lowercasing file names) either if you've extracted only this mod since the last time you lowercased file names.
+If you're unsure, running tolower and choosing both options is the safe bet.

+To install, run **`weinstall setup-1pp`** in your game folder.
+Then run **`wine BGMain.exe`** and start playing.

+##

+#### Note for Complete Un-installation

+In addition to the methods above for removing individual components, you can completely un-install the mod using **`setup-1pp --uninstall`** at the command line to remove all components without wading through prompts.

+##

 #### <a name="config" id="config">:warning: Warning: new installation process

-##### As of version 4.2.0, variables needed for installation are read from <a href="1pp/1pp-config-default.ini">1pp-config-default.ini</a> file, or 1pp-config.ini if it exists.
+###### As of version 4.2.0, configuration options needed for installation are read from <a href="https://github.com/SpellholdStudios/1pp/blob/master/1pp/1pp-config-default.ini">1pp-config-default.ini</a> file, or 1pp-config-user.ini if it exists.

-The previous version interrupted installation with plain text prompts allowing players to customise components to their liking (depending on which IE game the mod is installed for and already installed components).
-All those variables set during installation have been moved into <a href="1pp/1pp-config-default.ini">**_1pp-config-default.ini_**</a> file, found in 1pp folder.
-This file provides a '_standard_' installation.
+The previous version interrupted installation with plain text prompts allowing players to customise components to their liking (depending on which IE game the mod is installed for and on already installed components).
+Those options have been moved into **_1pp-config-default.ini_** file in :file_folder: **1pp** folder.
+This file provides a '*default*' installation.

-If players want to define their own customized installation, they have to edit the file 1pp-config-default.ini in Notepad or another text editor, then save it as **_1pp-config.ini_**.
-Each line consists of a configuration option, then '=', then a number (or in one case a string).
-The only thing you should edit is the number (or string).
+If you want to define their own customized installation, you have to edit the file **_1pp-config-default.ini_** with Notepad or another text editor, then save it as **_1pp-config-user.ini_**.
+Each line consists of a configuration option, then '=', then a number.
+The only thing you should edit is the number.

-The installation process will read both ini files and prioritize user's option values.
-If a value is not set or mismatched in 1pp-config.ini, any installation failure will be prevented by reverting it back to its default value.
+The installation process will read both ini files and prioritize user's options values.
+If a value is not set or mismatched in 1pp-config-user.ini, any installation failure will be prevented by reverting it back to its default value.

-Please read the <a href="1pp/1pp-config-english.txt">1pp-config-language.txt</a> file (with 'language' being the installation language you chose) to check the variables names and their meanings.
+Please read the *1pp-config-language.txt* file (with 'language' being the installation language you chose) to check the options names and their meanings.

 Here is a chart listing the options related to the installation process:</br></br>

 <table summary="Installation variables list">
 	<tr style="font-size: 125%; line-height: 160%;">
-		<th style="border: 1px solid #781808; text-align: center; background-color: #781808; color: #e5e5e5; ">Component<br>Variable</th>
+		<th style="border: 1px solid #781808; text-align: center; background-color: #781808; color: #e5e5e5; ">Component<br>Option</th>
 		<th style="border: 1px solid #781808; text-align: center; background-color: #781808; color: #e5e5e5; ">Games supported<br>Description</th>
 	</tr>
 	<tr>